c-bun/SAMPL-R01/README.md

 ## Latex F32 Template by c-bun

+UPDATE: I got funded!
+Grant No. GM131666-01.

 Had a fun time getting this together for the April 2018 deadline.
 Thought that someone else might be able to use it.
 This template was inspired/forked/heavily edited from the one over at [https://github.com/choderalab/SAMPL-R01]().
-Thanks for the insipration Chodera/Mobley Lab!
+Thanks for the inspiration Chodera/Mobley Lab!

 **Please do not use any of my text.
 This is a real grant that I submitted.**